Transportation of Animals Program

 - Identifying a "Stressed Hog" That Is Unfit to Be Unloaded

 - Do Not Transport - Unfit for Transport

 - What Is the Meaning of "Nearest Suitable Place"?

 - Lameness Descriptions Rendering Animals Compromised or Unfit for Transport

 - Do Not Load - Unfit for Transport

-The examples listed in the Guide to Assessing Fitness for Transport below are intended to provide further guidance.
+The examples listed in the Guide to Assessing Fitness for Transport below are intended to provide further guidance on compromised and unfit animals.
 They do not comprise an exhaustive list of conditions that may be encountered.
 Inspectors who conduct inspections under the Transportation of Animals Program must know all of Part XII of the Health of Animals Regulations.